jabotxie/Learning_Management_System_059/README.md

 #### UsernameAlreadyTakenException.java
 Exception is thrown when a user enters a username that is already on file while creating an account.

-## Project 4 Bug and Implementation Fixes
+## Project 4 Bug and Implementation Improvements
 In order to improve the score we recieved for Project 4, we have implemented the following changes:

 Allow teachers to create and edit posts.